claresudbery/clare-wiki-ably/pages/think/leading/tech-lead-new-project-checklist.md

 The original list is [here](https://insimpleterms.blog/the-tech-leads-new-project-checklist).
 I'm starting to add to it.
 For now there are just the [Building New Relationships](#building-new-relationships) and [Potential Pitfalls](#potential-pitfalls) sections below.

+## Extra Tech Checks

+- Do a performance audit asap - can performance be improved?
+How?
+- Do a resources audit - is money being spent on unnecessary products and services?
+Can savings be made?
+- Look for quick wins - eg improving performance, making savings on services.
+Tis is the kind of thing that can really benefit from fresh eyes and allows you to make a quick positive impact and therefore cement trust and good relationships, if handled right
+    - Do NOT assign blame in this process.
+You are there to help, not to make other people look bad - particularly if those people are still working in the same organisation, or are closely connected.

 ## Building new relationships

 Be explicit about the following: